Innovation Center a hotbed for high-tech entrepreneurs

 Jackson — DeAnna Adams, executive director of the Mississippi Technology Alliance’s (MTA’s) Innovation Center, can’t imagine a better job than helping small technology startup companies survive, thrive and grow.

 “It is a happening place.
 I love my job,” Adams said.
 “The owners of these companies are excited and passionate about what they are doing.
 They still have stars in their eyes.
-We have entrepreneurs in their young 20s and some people who retired from lifelong careers and are starting something new.
+We have entrepreneurs in their young 20s and some people who retired from lifelong careers.
 All of them have one thing in common: They all want to be successful.
 In that process, the young learn from the old and the old are learning from the young.”

 Every day is different